dthanh02/Website-Testing/README.md

-## **Web Testing using Cucumber**
+### **Web Testing using Cucumber**
-Cucumber supports the Behavior-Driven Development (BDD) methodology, which allows test cases to be described using Gherkin syntax
+Cucumber supports the Behavior-Driven Development (BDD) methodology, which allows test cases to be described using Gherkin syntax.

-Set up Maven Project with Cucumber and Selenium WebDriver
+# Set up Maven Project with Cucumber and Selenium WebDriver
 **Step 1.
 Create Maven Project: Create a new Maven project and add dependencies to pom.xml:**
 cucumber-java, cucumber-junit, selenium-java, junit.
 **Step 2.
 Create Feature File:**